Herzog von Württemberg Dragoons

 On August 26 1756, when the Prussian Army proceeded to the invasion of Saxony, the regiment was part of the centre column led by Frederick II.
 More precisely, it belonged to Prince Moritz's Corps.
 The centre column had concentrated in the area of Brietzen and advanced unopposed upstream along the Elbe River by Torgau and Wittenberg, leaving Meissen to its left.
 On September 6, it encamped at Rothschönberg and finally reached Wilsdruf.
 On September 10, it joined the army of Prince Moritz von Anhalt-Dessau blockading Pirna.
 On October 17, after the capitulation of the Saxon Army at Pirna, the 4 squadrons (each counting 6 officers, 8 NCOs, 2 drummers, 100 troopers and 1 farrier) of the Saxon Graf Rutowsky Light Dragoons were forcibly incorporated into the regiment as a second battalion.
 Exceptionally, the former Saxon regiment retained its red uniforms.

-In April 1757, this second battalion was disbanded because of heavy desertion.
-On April 21, at the Combat of Reichenberg, the regiment was deployed in the second line of Duke of Brunswick-Bevern's force.
+In April 1757, this second battalion was disbanded because of heavy desertion and its remaining troops distributed among Meinicke Dragoons, Katte Dragoons, Zieten Hussars, Puttkamer Hussars, Wartenberg Hussars and Werner Hussars.
+In April, the regiment took part in the invasion of Bohemia.
+On April 21, at the Combat of Reichenberg, the regiment was deployed in the second line of the Duke of Brunswick-Bevern's force.
 While the Prussian infantry was assaulting the Austrian abatis, Bevern ordered the regiment along with Normann Dragoons and Katte Dragoons to attack the Austrian cavalry, which they completely routed.
 During the ensuing pursuit, the Prussian dragoons exposed their right flank to the fire of the Austrian infantry which had retired behind the second abatis.
 The Prussian dragoons suffered considerable losses and were thrown into disorder.
 The Austrian cavalry took advantage of this to set itself in order and to attack the Prussian cavalry, throwing it back.
 The sudden attack of the Puttkamer Hussars on the flank of the pursuing Austrian cavalry, allowed the Prussian dragoons to rally and to counterattack, putting their opponent to flight.
 On May 6, the regiment took part in the Battle of Prague where it was deployed in the second line of the left wing under the Prince Schönaich.
 On September 7, when an Austrian force under the command of General Nádasdy attacked Winterfeldt's isolated corps in the Combat of Moys, the regiment was deployed in the second line on the extreme left wing.
-On November 22, the regiment took part in the Battle of Breslau where it was deployed in the Prince of Württemberg's Brigade, in the second line of the left wing under Lieutenant-general von Zieten.
+On November 22, the regiment took part in the Battle of Breslau where it was deployed in the Prince of Württemberg's Brigade, in the second line of the left wing under Lieutenant-General von Zieten.
 On December 5 at the Battle of Leuthen, the regiment was deployed in the vanguard.

-On September 25 1759, the regiment fought at Hoyerswerda.
-On October 29, it took part in the engagement at Pretzsch.
+On September 25, 1759, the regiment fought at Hoyerswerda.
+On October 29, it took part in the engagement at Pretsch.
 On November 20, 4 squadrons of the regiment took part in the Battle of Maxen where they were attached to Platen's Brigade deployed on the extreme right of the Prussian positions.
 Completely surrounded, the entire Prussian force finally surrendered as prisoners of war.

-On November 3, 1760, the regiment took part in the Battle of Torgau.
+In the summer of 1760, the regiment was brought back its full strength of 5 squadrons.
+On November 3, it took part in the Battle of Torgau.

 |Headgear||black tricorne (no lace) with a black cockade fastened with a small white button and straw yellow pompoms